IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 #### Orin Skymark's Homestead
 - Owl has set some trap here - something to fightttt
 	- mimics? but more difficult
+- why did owl not destroy all the clues in the house?
+	- she couldn't, it's guarded by some artifact
 - Clues
 	- newly replaced window (line of sight from flank of La Norza, where assassin shot)
 	- mailbox: correspondence with gandras dol